AndersDJohnson/msw-expect/README.md

 # msw-assert

-MSW works great in unit tests, but it's missing a way to assert on requests like `nock`.
-Well now you can with `msw-assert` and Jest!
+MSW works great to mock responses in unit tests, but it's missing a way to assert on what requests are made like `nock` can.
+Well, now you can too with `msw-assert` and Jest!

 Like `nock`, you can also make tests fail when any non-mocked request occurs to increase reliability and reduce side effects.